Kamushy/nillumocto-discord-flooder/README.md

 - Download both files of this page
 - Dowload Python 3.7.8
 - Download an IDE of your choice, would recommend VsCode
-- enter 'pip install discord.py' into the command line
+- Enter 'pip install discord.py' into the command line
 ```ruby
 pip install discord.py
 ```